W-Siqi/AlgorithmDict/Topic/DFS/Note_DFS.md

 # The dataflow in DFS: top-down and bottom-up
 keep the concept in mind. help to code with clear mind.
+## top-down:
+give the chance to pass the history of accumulative value to child.
+## bottom-up:
+give the chance to gather infomation from child and then make judgement based on it

 # Strategy Searching
+DFS is a very common case to search the strategy.
 1. Remove Boxes
 https://leetcode.com/problems/remove-boxes/
 hard！